sartoriuslib.devices¶

 they are safe to share, pass across task boundaries, and log.

-point of the dual-protocol seam (design §4).
+dual-protocol API (design §4).

 BalanceState ¶